danielenriquez59/client-crm-app/client-crm-app/README.md

 # Client CRM

 A lightweight, offline-first client relationship management application built with Next.js and IndexedDB.
 This application allows you to manage clients and companies without requiring a backend server or internet connection.
+This is a very simple app intended to use your local-storage and for personal use only.

 ## Features